 Laravel Fortify

-Laravel Fortify is a frontend agnostic implementation of authentication.
-What this means is the package installed will provide all the needed backend tools to get started with authentication, leaving the entire frontend of your app up to you.
+Laravel Fortify is a front end agnostic implementation of the authentication process.
+What this means is the package installed will provide all the needed authentication backend tools to get started, leaving the entire front end of your app up to you.
+It has plenty of features, most of which match Laravel Jetstream (but without the front end).

 Out of the box, Fortify will provide the backend implementation for the following: